Codecademy/docs/content/general/concepts/Yukihiro_Matsumoto/Yukihiro_Matsumoto.md

 ![Yukihiro Matsumoto (Matz)](https://raw.githubusercontent.com/Codecademy/docs/main/media/Yukihiro_Matsumoto.png

-**Yukihiro Matsumoto** (1965-present) a.k.a one of the open source evangelists of Japan, is a Japanese Software Programmer and Computer Scientist widely known for his work as the chief designer of Ruby.
-Matz blended parts of his favorite languages (Perl, Smalltalk, Eiffel, Ada, and Lisp) to form [Ruby](https://www.codecademy.com/resources/docs/ruby), a language of careful balance.
-Apart from Ruby, he is known for having released several open source products, including cmail, the emacs-based mail user agent, written entirely in emacs lisp.
+**Yukihiro "Matz" Matsumoto** (1965-present) is a software programmer and computer scientist widely known for his work as the chief designer of the [Ruby](https://www.codecademy.com/resources/docs/ruby) programming language.
+Blending parts of his favorite languages (Perl, Smalltalk, Eiffel, Ada, and Lisp), Matz formed Ruby into "a language of careful balance."
+As one of Japan's [open source](https://www.codecademy.com/resources/docs/open-source) evangelists, he has released products like [mruby](https://github.com/mruby/mruby) (a lightweight version of Ruby).

+Matz's demeanor has inspired the Ruby community motto "Matz is nice and so we are nice," commonly abbreviated as MINASWAN.

 ## Recent Activity